dojo/docs/quickstart/custom-builds.rst

 .. contents::
    :depth: 4

 How to use Dojo's custom build system to package your code for optimal runtime performance.
+This guide briefly covers many common usages and parameters.
+See the `full build documentation <build/index>`_ for all the details.

 ============